Edge modes in the fractional quantum Hall effect without extra edge fermions: FQHE on a bounded surface

-the resulting equations of motion for the Chern-Simons field \textit{do not have (\ref{5h}) as solution}.
-This results in a second quantized action which is not equivalent to the original problem.
-Therefore the Chern-Simons action \textit{must} be unbounded so as to provide the correct definition of the statistical field.
+\textit{which does not contain the restriction of the integration to the surface of the sample and, so, does not coincide with (\ref{5h})}.
+This would result in a second quantized action which is not equivalent to the original problem.
+Therefore another reason why the CS action \textit{must} be unbounded is to provide the correct solution for the statistical field.

-The action $S$ is gauge invariant, because the Chern-Simons part is not being integrated over a finite surface.
-This is to be contrasted with the usual approach \cite{wen,maeda} where this integration is restricted even for the Chern-Simons field.
-We describe this in detail in the next section.